Pasig Catholic College

 Pasig Catholic College (Kolehiyong Katoliko ng Pasig), also referred to as PCC, is a private Catholic coeducational basic and higher education institution located in Pasig, Philippines and was founded by CICM fathers in 1913.
-It is considered as the central catholic educational institution and the cathedral school of the Diocese of Pasig and a part of the Pasig Diocesan School System and the Manila Archdiocesan Parish and School Administration.
+It is considered as the central catholic educational institution and the cathedral school of the Diocese of Pasig.

-PCC, situated in the heart of Pasig, in Malinao, the College had a humble beginning.
-Founded in 1913 as "Escuela Catolica" by Rev. Pierre Cornelis De Brouwer, CICM, Its first functional lone building was the "Bahay Paaralan" built in 1931.
-PCC was then an exclusive school for boys, currently it is now an coeducational institution and is considered the largest catholic school in the Diocese of Pasig.
+PCC, in the heart of Pasig in Malinao, was founded in 1913 as "Escuela Catolica" by Rev. Pierre Cornelis De Brouwer, CICM, Its first functional lone building was the "Bahay Paaralan" built in 1931.
+PCC was then an exclusive school for boys.
+It became a coeducational institution and is considered the largest catholic school in the Diocese of Pasig.

 The College was granted Level 3 accreditation by the Philippine Accrediting Association of Schools, Colleges and Universities or PAASCU in the Elementary department, High School Department while the College Department was granted Level 2 including the College of Secondary Education, College of Elementary Education, and College of Business Administration.

-Pasig Catholic College celebrated its centennial anniversary in 2013.

 History

-It was founded in 1913 as a small school managed by the CICM Fathers headed by Fr.
+It was founded in 1901 as a small school managed by the CICM Fathers headed by Fr.
 Pierre Cornelis De Brouwer, CICM inside the "convento" (convent) of the Immaculate Conception Parish (now the Immaculate Conception Cathedral in Pasig).
 It is the first school in Pasig.

 During the Japanese occupation in 1942-1945, the classrooms and corridors were used by the Japanese to store garrisons, during this time as well a bomb was implanted under the main campus before.

+In 1951, the secondary and tertiary levels of education were established.
+The former were exclusively for boys while the latter was coeducational.

 The old college building was destroyed because of the earthquake with an estimated magnitude of 7.7 that happened in 1990.

+In 1995, a coeducational program was initially introduced in Grades 1 and 2 and first and second year in High School.

 On June 26, 2006, The Philippine Marketing Awards Institute, The Asian Institute of Marketing and Entrepreneurship, and The Marketing Insights Magazine recognized and awarded Pasig Catholic College as the “Most Outstanding Catholic School” in Pasig.

-Developments

-In 1994 the old wooden college building was replaced by a concrete five-storey Administration Building.
-The building housed the high school and college classrooms as well as administrative offices.
-At the same time, a new school cafeteria was constructed in front of the high school building.
-The following year, a coeducational program was offered to the first two years of grade school and high school levels.